nick-stamatakis/DataStructures/README.md

 Project 6: Auction - Hashmap

 Reads XML file to extract data for intial option.
 Following this, the user is given a list of options: Import Data from URL, Create a New Auction, Bid on an Item, Get Info on Auction, Print All Auctions, Remove Expired Auctions, Let Time Pass, and Quit.

+Project 7: Search Engine (Google PageRank Algorithm) - Graphs

+Provides user tabular view of webpages according to the rank in the algorithm.
+My simplified version of the algorithm uses the number of incoming arrows into a node to determine its rank.
+Includes GUI.